Hoonyyhoon/TDD_book_in_Cpp/README.md

 - [ ] Equal null
 - [ ] Equal object
 - [X] 5 CHF * 2 = 10 CHF
-- [ ] Dollar/Franc duplication
+- [X] Dollar/Franc duplication
 - [X] Common equals
 - [X] Common times
 - [X] Compare Francs to Dollars
 - [X] Currency?
-- [ ] Delete testFrancMultiplication?
+- [X] Delete testFrancMultiplication?

-- Reconciled two methods (times()) by first inlining the methods they called and then replacing constants with variables
-- Wrote a toString() without a test just to help us debug
-- Tried a change (returning Money instead of Franc) and let the tests tell us whether it worked
+- Finished gutting subclasses and deleted them
+- Eliminated tests that made sense with the old code structure but were redundant with the new code structure

 ## Run code
 The structure of the CMake highly referenced from a great project, **Modern CMake**[[link](https://gitlab.com/CLIUtils/modern-cmake)]